 our grazing project

-Grazing sheep also help improve soil health and biodiversity within the Preserve.
+Grazing sheep also helps improve soil health and biodiversity within the Preserve.

-From mid-July-September/October, visitors may see the sheep grazing behind fences along the Brother Yusuf Memorial Trail – but be sure not to pet or feed them, they need their space to work!
+From mid-July to September, visitors may see the sheep grazing behind fences along the Brother Yusuf Memorial Trail – but be sure not to pet or feed them, they need their space to work!

 We use a flock of sheep to manage vegetation inside Tivoli Lake Preserve.

-The project aims to raise awareness of invasive species and how grazing efforts can be used to suppress well-established invasive species plants.
+The project aims to raise awareness of how grazing efforts can be used to suppress established plants.
 When fenced in densely and managed with rotational grazing, sheep eat vegetation and clear space for native species to return.

-Our targeted grazing focuses on Common Reed (Phragmites australis) and will occur along a recently renovated path in Tivoli Lake Preserve.
-A bio-assessment will be taken before and after to measure the progress and provide an opportunity for hands-on citizen science participation.
+Our targeted grazing focuses on Common Reed (Phragmites australis) and will occur along a portion of the Brother Yusuf Memorial Trail in Tivoli Lake Preserve.

 The 2017-2019 grazing project was part of a larger initiative associated with Albany 2030 that aims to revitalize the underused green space in downtown Albany.